sameergupta14/ai-for-legal-assistance/readme.md

 ___

 TO DO :-
 - [x] Getting good results on the current pre-process steps.
-The *resolve_abbrev.py* script does satisfactory, it is the criteria for adding the token to finalized result, which creates good data.
+	* The *resolve_abbrev.py* script does satisfactory, it is the criteria for adding the token to finalized result, which creates good data.
-- [ ] The *resolve_abbrev.py* cannot remove special characters which are written as it is, e.g., "\n \n \n \t\t"
+- [ ] The *resolve_abbrev.py* cannot remove special characters which are written as it is, e.g., "\n \n \n \t\t" (Check final cell of _test.ipynb for more details)
 - [ ] Check errors in code run
 - [ ] Decide the use of tech. for law extraction, machine learning model (recommended by aryan) or regular expressions (very poor outcomes)
+- [ ] Decide how to store and structure the dataframe for retrieval of laws, tokens, etc.